MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 #### Reduce build times

 Reducing build times is the process of minimizing the time it takes to compile and generate a deployment.
-Shorter build times enable developers to spend less time waiting for builds to complete and allows them to focus on writing code and delivering features.
-It also helps ensure that developers receive feedback on their code changes more quickly.
+Shorter build times enable developers to spend less time waiting for builds to finish and allows them to focus on writing code and delivering features.
+Reducing build times also helps ensure that developers receive feedback on their code changes more quickly.
 Quicker feedback allows them to iterate and fix issues faster, which supports the Agile development model.
 Faster build times facilitate more frequent builds, enabling teams to adopt Agile development practices like continuous integration and continuous delivery (CI/CD).
 Here are some strategies for reducing build times:

 - *Optimize build configurations*: Review the build configuration settings and eliminate unnecessary steps or processes that add overhead to the build process.
 Checkpointing builds and combining partial builds with prebuilt builds can help reduce build times and improve efficiency.
 This approach enables you to reuse previously built components and build only the necessary parts, which leads to faster build times and reduced time investment.